jimmyodonnell/simpool/README.md

 Beyond the bias introduced by PCR mismatch, we assume that measurement of the quantity during or following PCR is perfect (without error).

-From this, we can calculate relative abundance in input, and relative abundance in output.
-We calculated the error introduced to each template as (OBS - EXP)/EXP.
+From the simulated outputs, we made three comparisons.
+1. First, we calculated and compared relative abundance of each species in the template and compared it to that of the output ((OBS - EXP)/EXP).

-Finally, because the goal of community eDNA studies is to quantify some property of the community, we calculated richness and evenness, and compared these estimates.
+2. Second, because community eDNA studies often aim to quantify some aspect of diversity, we calculated evenness and compared it to the true values.
+3. Third, we made pairwise calculations of true and inferred differences in evenness among the communities.

-Because we intentionally use a community with low richness, we focus especially on measures of evenness.
+Because we intentionally use a community with low and constant richness, we did not include it in our analysis.
 We could convert this first to (OBS - EXP)/EXP in order to have a consistent expectation that points should fall at 0.

 ```r